Embarking on a Polyglot Language Learning Journey

 Best of all, it’s completely free.
 An ads-free upgraded membership with bonus content is also available.
 There is a huge selection of programs to watch!

-If your target languages are more of the European persuasion, this is your alternative.
+If your target languages are more of the European persuasion, then Arte is your alternative.
 With Arte, you can choose which language you want to view the content in, and the videos will show up for that language.

 6. Textbooks and other books

-I have to admit, I have a short attention span for textbooks, but as a supplement to software, video, and audio resources they provide a nice change of pace, and you can dive into them without any particular time commitment, so if you have only a few minutes left in your learning session you can stop when you’re ready.
-I particularly enjoy these Campus notebooks, which feature a grid rather than lined pattern that is perfect for practicing Chinese characters and Japanese Kanji.
+I have to admit, I have a short attention span for textbooks, but as a supplement to software, video, and audio resources they provide a nice change of pace.
+You can dive into them without any particular time commitment, so if you have only a few minutes left in your learning session you can stop when you’re ready.
+I particularly enjoy these Campus notebooks, which feature a grid rather than lined pattern.
+They are perfect for practicing Chinese characters and Japanese Kanji.
 It is critical to have your own practice notebooks – the act of recording is a great memory tool, and your writing will look better with practice (especially handy if your target language has a different alphabet or writing system!)

 7. Other online resources

-There are a number of other online resources for language learning targeted to specific languages, like this example: the Chinese Grammar Wiki.
+There are a number of other online resources for language learning targeted to specific languages.
+One I find useful is the Chinese Grammar Wiki.
 I like to use Evernote to save my favorites all in one place, with separate folders for each language.
 A Google search including your language of choice and the topic you need help with should have you on your way to learning success!

 Italki is a service that allows you to gain one-on-one instruction with a native speaker.
 Both professional teachers and native tutors are available at varying rates per hour.
 Packages are available to purchase multiple lessons at a discount.
-When you receive your lesson, you will have the instructor’s undivided attention for the length of the lesson, and you are able to request what material will be covered based on your own needs.
+When you receive your lesson, you will have the instructor’s undivided attention for the length of the lesson.
+You are able to request what material will be covered based on your own needs.
+You learn on YOUR schedule and at YOUR pace.
 There is a wide range of price points depending on the language, location of the teacher, how many teachers are available, and whether the instructor is a professional teacher or not.
 They may even have the particular textbook you are using on hand.
-This is a great way to get feedback on your accent and get specific questions answered that your other language materials may not have provided the answers to.
+This is a great way to get feedback on your accent, and get specific questions answered that your other language materials may not have covered.

 10. Last but not least: YouTube!

-YouTube hosts a wealth of instructional tools for language learning that are usually presented in a fun, short, format.
+YouTube hosts a wealth of instructional tools for language learning.
+Many are usually presented in a fun, short, format.
 If I finish with my software or textbook chapter early, I like to fill in the time with some of these videos.
-There are many great videos specifically geared toward language instruction which you can find using the search bar and the language and topic you need guidance with.
+There are many great videos specifically geared toward language instruction.
+Try typing a search in for your target language, and see what comes up!

-The other fun way to use YouTube is as a language immersion tool by watching music videos or drama in your targeted language.
+There’s another other fun way to use YouTube is as a language immersion tool.
+You can watch music videos or drama in your targeted language.
 Create a playlist for yourself of your favorites!
 (Here is one from my K-Pop favorites playlist, which I am drawn to quite often!)
+Better yet, create a new playlist for each language you are learning!

-Another great way to incorporate YouTube into your language learning is to learn organizational and planning tips from the YouTube polyglot community, which is vast.
-They have many valuable suggestions to offer for learning materials and schedules, and I find these videos are also inspiring and motivating.
+Another great way to incorporate YouTube into your language learning is to learn organizational and planning tips.
+The vast YouTube polyglot community have many valuable tips to offer on language learning.
+I have found good advice on source materials and schedules, and I find these videos are also inspiring and motivating.
 It’s psychology – when you see someone else succeeding at something you are more likely to feel as though success is within your own grasp, too.
 This is “livluvlang,” one of my favorite polyglot YouTube personalities.

 (11).
 And a note about audio lessons…

-I have tried a number of audio resources, including Pimsleur, Glossika, and audio content that is included with software packages like the content included in Fluenz.
+I have tried a number of audio resources, such as Pimsleur and Glossika.
 You will notice that I did not choose audio instruction for my top 10, and I wanted to explain why.
 Obviously, these systems are ideal for “audio learners” and for people who spend a lot of time in their car because of a long commute or driving job.
 But I find, as someone not falling into either category, that these programs help a little when I do need to drive but are not efficient ways to learn.
 For one thing, I become bored with no visual stimulation.
 Second, without seeing the words or writing the words it is harder to retain them in memory.
 It’s a matter of personal preference – this may work better for you.
-I prefer to listen to foreign language music in the car!
+You can also listen to foreign language music in the car!

 (12).
 Low or no cost suggestions for specific languages…

+The more options the better for a polyglot, or aspiring polyglot, on their language learning journey.
 My goal with this post was to cover options that include a wide variety of languages rather than specific ones, to help as many readers as possible.
-However, there are a few standout options for very low or no cost I wanted to point out in case you are interested in one of these or haven’t decided yet what you want to study:
+However, there are a few standout options for very low or no cost I wanted to point out.
+If you aren’t sure which languages you want to study yet, you may want to check these out.

-The Alif Baa textbook, and accompanying Al-Kitaab Arabic Language Program companion website, produced by Georgetown University, is an excellent value, for the cost of the textbook purchase plus about $25 for 18 months of website access.
+The Alif Baa textbook, and accompanying Al-Kitaab Arabic Language Program companion website, is a great program.
 This textbook is used in many universities, but you are able to use the book and website as an independent learner as well.
 I appreciate that the creators of this program acknowledge that classroom instruction isn’t for everybody.
 My favorite thing about this book is the way that it covers Modern Standard Arabic and two dialects: Levantine and Egyptian.
 Modern Standard Arabic is very formal, and while you will hear things like news broadcasts in it, it is not commonly spoken in the streets.
-So ideally if your objective is travel, learning a dialect with MSA will be very helpful.
+So ideally if your objective is travel, learning a dialect with MSA will be most helpful.
 Both of these dialects are widely understood throughout the area because of cultural and media exchange throughout the Middle East.
 You can supplement this with other options I highlighted in the Top 10 to give yourself greater variety.
 NOTE: intermediate and advanced levels are available as well – visit the website for details!
+Update: the company is being bought out, and online access is FREE through 2020.
+No word on what will happen in 2021.

 Chinese – Mandarin (www.youtube.com/channel/UC9RHneALOnf29DgQ5PCyNdg):